Image: AI generated

 "Make CRUD APIs for this table."

 APIs are created.
-These are features for storing and retrieving data.
+Functions that store and retrieve data.
 At this point there’s no screen.
-But AI tests it directly in the terminal.
+But AI tests directly in the terminal.

 Step 3: Make the screen